 Medicare parts A and B cover knee replacement surgery that a doctor considers medically necessary.

-Part A covers the in-hospital treatment, including knee replacement surgery and time spent recovering as an inpatient.
-Part B covers other medical care, such as follow-up consultations and outpatient visits.
+Medicare Part A covers the in-hospital treatment, including the surgery and the time a person spends recovering as an inpatient.
+Medicare Part B covers other medical care, such as follow-up consultations and outpatient visits.

-Different out-of-pocket costs a person has to pay depends on which part of Original Medicare is funding the care.
+The different out-of-pocket costs a person has to pay depend on which part of original Medicare is funding the care.

-This article explains the costs of knee replacement surgery, the alternatives to knee replacement surgery, and what Medicare covers.
+Most recent data shows that over 750,000 hospitalizations for total knee replacements took place in the United States in 2014.
+This article explains the costs of knee replacement surgery, the alternatives to the surgery, and what Medicare covers.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:

 - Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.

 - Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
 For Medicare Part B, this comes to 20%.